marcelagalvisres/marcelagalvisres.github.io/index.md

   - **Scenario 1:** target _all students in the highest dropout schools_ (above 75th percentile)
   - **Scenario 2:** target _students with the highest probability_ of dropping out according to the Gradient Boosting Machines
   - **Scenario 3:** _within the schools in scenario 1, target students who have a higher probability_ of dropping out as estimated with Gradient Boosting Machines

-_Figure2: Costs (bars) and benefits (line) per student retained of an intervention to prevent school dropout in different scenarios and levels of effectiveness
+_Figure2: Costs (bars) and benefits (line) per student retained of an intervention to prevent school dropout in three scenarios and effectiveness_
-_
 <img src="images/color_blind.png?raw=true"/>

 - I compare these scenarios in terms of their **cost effectiveness** (cost per student retained) and **benefits** (lifetime earnings for a high school gradute)